 The Country Music Association (CMA) Foundation understands the need to create advocacy resources at the state level.
 Guided by the generosity of the country music community, the CMA Foundation focuses on improving and sustaining music education programs everywhere while supporting worthwhile causes important to the Country Music Association.
 Since its inception, the CMA Foundation has given more than $20 million to organizations enhancing the lives of students through the power of music.

-This year, 10 state MEAs were awarded grants to aid their advocacy efforts:
+In 2018, 10 state MEAs were awarded grants to aid their advocacy efforts:

 California Music Educators Association

 The CMEA application contemplates using the grant funds to establish a Parent Advocacy Seminar at the California All-State Music Education Conference and to expand its “JAM!
 Just Add Music” program.
 The Parent Advocacy Seminar is aimed at teaching advocacy skills to parents.
 “JAM!
 Just Add Music” is intended to help generalist classroom teachers implement music lessons in their classes, and to teach them how to advocate for music education.

 The DMEA plans on using the grant funds to develop surveys, collect and analyze the survey data, and develop marketing and advocacy materials for distribution to the Delaware families.
 Data will center around inequities in music education from school district to school district.
 The funds will also be used to bring ensembles to the “March for the Arts” event at the state capitol.
 This was only application dedicating the majority of time and funds toward data and analysis.

 Florida Music Education Association, Inc.

 FMEA plans to use the grant funds to produce videos that will, among other things, promote its advocacy agenda and its Collegiate Education Day at the Capitol.
 The videos will also enable members to “click-through” to contact legislators directly.
 The videos will serve to advocate executive branch and legislative officials at the state level.
 Major social media platforms will also be used to spread their message.